AdobeDocs/commerce-cloud-service.en/help/getting-started/onboarding.md

 1. Fill out the user's email, name, and SSO ID.
 1. Select the **Adobe Commerce** product, and then select the profile for this user.
 1. Click **[!UICONTROL Save]** to add the new user to your team.

+## Access the Developer Console

+The Adobe Developer Console gives you access to developer resources, such as APIs and services, that help you build, integrate, and extend Adobe products.
+You must have a _Developer_ role or _System Administrator_ role to access the Adobe Developer Console for your organization.

+Later in the Getting Started workflow, it is important for you to have access to the Developer console so that you can set up your credentials.

 >[!TIP]
 >